-- 4. (Using the DFT to describe a signal as a sum of discrete-time sinusoids) In this problem, you will simply apply the DFT to a particular discrete-time signal, which is also contained in lab4_data.mat, namely, signal_id. signal_id is considered to be a periodic discrete-time signal with fundamental period N0 = 128 = length(signal_id).
-Take the N0-point DFT of signal_id. - Use stem to plot the magnitude of the DFT versus the DFT coefficient index, k. - Use the DFT to describe signal_id as a sum of discrete-time sinusoids.
+- 4. In this problem, you will simply apply the DFT to a particular discrete-time signal, which is also contained in lab4_data.mat, namely, signal_id. signal_id is considered to be a periodic discrete-time signal with fundamental period $N_0 = 128 = length(signal_id)$.
+Take the N_0 -point DFT of signal_id. - [3] Use stem to plot the magnitude of the DFT versus the DFT coefficient index, k. - [8] Use the DFT to describe signal_id as a sum of sinusoids.
 That is, for each sinusoid, give the amplitude, frequency (in radians per sample), and phase. - 5.
-(Use the DFT to remove undesired components from a signal) In this problem you will use the technique described in Section 4.2.4 to eliminate a noise signal from a desired signal.
+In this problem you will use the technique described in Section 4.3 to eliminate a noise signal from a desired signal.
 This signal, melody, is also contained in lab4_data.mat.
 This variable contains samples of a continuous-time signal sampled at rate $f_s = 8192$ samples/second.
 It contains a simple melody with one note every 1/2 second.
 Unfortunately, this melody is corrupted by another "instrument" playing a constant note throughout.
 We would like to remove this second instrument from the signal, and we will use the DFT to do so.

-It is a good idea to begin by listening to melody using the soundsc command.
+Although not absolutely essential, it is a good idea to begin by listening to melody using the soundsc command.

-- (a) (Examine DFT of first note) In order to remove the corrupting instrument, we need to determine where it lies in the frequency domain.
-Let's begin by looking at just the first note (i.e the first 0.5 seconds or 4096 samples).
+- (a) Let's begin by looking at just the first note (i.e the first .5 seconds or 4096 samples).
 This "note" consists of the sum of two notes one is the first note of the melody, the other is the constant note from the corrupting instrument.
 Each of these notes has components forming a harmonic series.
 The fundamental frequencies of these harmonic series are different, which is the key to our being able to remove the corrupting note.
-Take the DFT of the first 0.5 seconds (4096 samples) of the signal. - Use stem to plot the magnitude of the DFT for the first note. - Identify the frequencies contained in each of the two harmonic series present in signal.
-What are the fundamental frequencies? - (b) (Examine DFT of second note) By comparing the spectra of the first two notes, we can identify the corrupting instrument.
-Take the DFT of the second 0.5 seconds (samples 4097 through 8192). - Use stem to plot the magnitude of the DFT for the second 0.5 seconds. - What are the fundamental frequencies (in Hz) of the two harmonic series in this note? - We know that the melody changes from the first note to the second, but the corrupting instrument does not.
-Thus, by comparing the harmonic series found in this and the previous part, identify which fundamental frequency belongs to the melody and which to the corrupting instrument. - (c) (Identify the DFT coefficients of the corrupting signal) In order to remove the "corrupting" instrument, we simply need to zero-out the coefficients corresponding to the harmonics of the note from the corrupting instrument.
+Take the DFT of the first 0.5 seconds (4096 samples) of the signal. - [3] Use stem to plot the magnitude of the DFT for the first note. - [3] Identify the fundamental frequencies (in Hz) of the two harmonic series present in the first 4096 samples.
+How many harmonics does each series contain?

+- (b) Now take the DFT of the second 0.5 seconds (samples 4097 through 8192). - [3] Use stem to plot the magnitude of the DFT for the second 0.5 seconds. - [2] What are the fundamental frequencies (in Hz) of the two harmonic series in this note? - [2] We know that the melody changes from the first note to the second, but the corrupting instrument does not.
+Thus, by comparing the harmonic series found in this and the previous part, identify which harmonic series is the melody and which is the corrupting instrument. - (c) In order to remove the "corrupting" instrument, we simply need to zero-out the coefficients corresponding to the harmonics of the note from the corrupting instrument.
 This is done directly on the DFT coefficients of each 0.5 seconds of the signal.
-Then, we resynthesize the signal from the modified DFT coefficients.

-- Based on this, and your results from the previous parts of this problem, which DFT coefficients need to be set to zero in order to remove the corrupting instrument from this signal?
-(Hint: Remember the conjugate pairs.) - (d) (Complete the function that removes the corrupting instrument) Finally, we'd like to remove the corrupting instrument from our melody.
-Download the file fix_melody.m.
-This function contains the code that you'll use to remove the corrupting instrument from the melody signal.
-For each note of the melody, the function takes the DFT, zeros out the appropriate coefficients (which you must provide), and resynthesizes the signal. - Complete the function by setting the variable zc equal to a vector containing the DFT coefficients that must be zeroed-out. - Execute the function using the command result = fix_melody(melody);
+Then, we resynthesize the signal from the modified DFT coefficients. - [4] Based on this, and your results from the previous parts of this problem, which DFT samples need to be set to zero in order to remove the corrupting instrument from this signal? - (d) Write a for loop that removes the corrupting instrument from each note of the signal, while leaving the melody.
+Have your loop execute once for each of the twelve notes in the melody.
+Inside your loop, you should - i.
+Compute the DFT of the current note15. - ii.
+Zero out the appropriate DFT samples. - iii.
+Resynthesize the note using the inverse DFT. - iv.
+Concatenate the resulting resynthesis to the end of an output signal vector.